TerrifiedBug/twitch-username-checker/README.md

 ---

 ## ⚠️ Disclaimer
-This project uses a headless browser to interact with [Streampog](https://streampog.com/twitch-username-checker) to check Twitch username availability.
+This project uses a headless browser to interact with external sites like [Streampog](https://streampog.com/twitch-username-checker) to check Twitch username availability.

 > **Please use this tool responsibly.**
-> This tool relies on Streampog's public Twitch Username Checker.
-It is not affiliated with or endorsed by Streampog.
+> This tool relies on public username checking services.
+It is not affiliated with or endorsed by Streampog or Twitch.

 > **Please use this tool respectfully.**
-> It is designed to mimic normal user interaction and should be ran at most twice per day.
+> It is designed to mimic normal user interaction and should be run at most twice per day.

-> Do not configure cron run more frequently than necessary, and avoid sending high volumes of automated requests that could disrupt or overload Streampog’s services.
+> Do not configure cron to run more frequently than necessary, and avoid sending high volumes of automated requests that could disrupt or overload services.

-We are not affiliated with Streampog or Twitch.
 This tool is intended for personal or educational use only.

-If you are the owner of Streampog and have any concerns, feel free to [open an issue](https://github.com/TerrifiedBug/twitch-username-checker/issues) or contact the repository maintainer at `admin@terrifiedbug.com`.
+If you are the owner of any services used by this tool and have concerns, feel free to [open an issue](https://github.com/TerrifiedBug/twitch-username-checker/issues) or contact the repository maintainer at `admin@terrifiedbug.com`.

 ---